inurlx/Th3BlackHand/README.md

   <img src="https://media.giphy.com/media/LLxAlFgptpskFCxyor/giphy.gif" />
 </p>

-A python script that locks your laptop/pc screen if you forget to lock it .. using Firebase ! - useful if you work/live around nosy people :D
+A python script that locks your laptop/pc screen if you forget to lock it .. using either an android application or web browser to change the value in the firebase ! - useful if you work/live around nosy people !